New Canadian citizenship rules

 Canadian citizenship is typically obtained by being born in Canada, born overseas when at least one parent is a Canadian citizen, or by adoption abroad by at least one Canadian citizen.

-According to the new Canadian Citizenship law, Canadian citizenhip can also be granted to a permanent resident who lives in Canada for four out of six years and meets specific requirements.
+According to the new Canadian Citizenship law, Canadian citizenhip can also be granted to a permanent resident who lives in Canada for three out of five years and meets specific requirements.

 Every year about 170,000 people become new citizens of Canada.